A Horseback Vacation List

 This horseback vacation list is a guideline.
 You'll most often be travelling light but you'll definitely need to bring the necessities for safety, security, and comfort.

 Then add those items to help make the trip as fun and interesting as possible.
+As you plan for the trip, take into account -

 1) what you'll be doing,